777arc/textbook/content/sync.rst

 .. image:: ../_images/costas-loop.svg
    :align: center
    :target: ../_images/costas-loop.svg
+   :alt: Costas loop diagram including math expressions, it is a form of PLL used in RF signal processing

 The voltage controlled oscillator (VCO) is simply a sin/cos wave generator that uses a frequency based on the input.
 In our case, since we are simulating a wireless channel, it isn't a voltage, but rather a level represented by a variable.
 It determines the frequency and phase of the generated sine and cosine waves.
 What it's doing is multiplying the received signal by an internally-generated sinusoid, in an attempt to undo the frequency and phase offset.
 This behavior is similar to how an SDR downconverts and creates the I and Q branches.